-PNBAA will be awarding these scholarships to graduating students that plan on pursuing continued education in an area that supports business aviation.
+PNBAA will be awarding this scholarship to a graduating student that plans on pursuing continued education in an area that may include business aviation.
 The infrastructure required to support business aviation is vast.
-Relevant areas include, but are not limited to, the designing, manufacturing, brokering, educating, crewing, maintaining, managing, insuring and legally representing the business aviation community.
+Relevant areas include, but are not limited to, the designing, manufacturing, brokering, educating, crewing/piloting, maintaining, managing, insuring, and legally representing the business aviation community.